RuggedScience/SDK/librspoe.md

 port - The number of the port to read the voltage from.
 Screen printed on the unit in the form of Lan `3`.

 ### Return value
-Voltage of port in volts on success.
-Negative value on error.
+Voltage of port in volts.

 <br>